magnus-haw/arcjetCV/README_pypi.md

 xcode-select --install
 ```

-To install **arcjetCV** for development puropse, follow these steps:
+To install **arcjetCV** for development purposes, follow these steps:

 1. Install `git-lfs`: